datatheorem/TrustKit-Android/README.md

 On Android M and earlier devices, TrustKit provides uses its own implementation of pinning that is mostly-compatible with Android N's pinning behavior.
 However, in order to keep the code base as simple as possible, it has the following limitations:

 * The pinning policy will only be applied to connections that were configured to use a TrustKit-provided `SSLSocketFactory` or `X509TrustManager`.
-* The `SSLSocketFactory` or `X509TrustManager` provided by TrustKit for SSL pinning validation do not support redirections to a different domain.
-The implementations keep the pinning policy for the specified domain and will likely reject the other domain if it does not match the original domain's pins.
-In practice, this should not be a problem because pinning validation is only meant to be used on the few specific domains on which the App's server API is hosted --- redirections should not happen in this scenario.
+* The `SSLSocketFactory` or `X509TrustManager` provided by TrustKit can only be used for connections to the domain that was passed to the `getTrustManager()` and `getSSLSocketFactory()` methods.
+Hence, if a redirection to a different domain occurs, the new domain will fail SSL validation and the connection will fail.
+In practice, this should not be a problem because pinning validation is only meant to be used on the few specific domains on which the App's main server API is hosted --- redirections should not happen in this scenario.
 * The `<trust-anchors>` setting is only applied when used within the global `<debug-overrides>` tag.
 Hence, custom trust anchors for specific domains cannot be set.
 * Within the `<trust-anchors>` tag, only `<certificate>` tags pointing to a raw certificate file are supported (the `user` or `system` values for the `src` attribute will be ignored).